RiddleAndCode/rtd-docs/docs/KeyCeremony-3parties-use-case.md

-# Key ceremony: 3 persons, 3 plates.
+# Key ceremony: 3 parties, 3 plates.

 ## Introduction
-This is our recommendation on how to perform a Key Ceremony for 3 persons and a master of ceremony.
+This is our recommendation on how to perform a Key Ceremony for 3 parties and a master of ceremony.
 Please revise it and adapt to your own operational processes.
 It is your responsibility to verify that it complies with your safety and compliancy procedures/requirements.
 We will use 3 steel plates to store the whole mnemonic phrase, guaranteeing confidentiality (no single person will ever see or hold all the mnemonic phrase) as well as full recovery in case a single steel plate is missing.